 An analogy: If you're deathly afraid of spiders (or plug in whatever your phobia is), say I tether you to a pole and commence pouring boxes of spiders on you until you sit and quietly accept them with a smile.
 Does that mean you are no longer afraid of spiders?
 Or does it mean you've learned to suppress your fear so that I'll stop and release you?
 (And what might happen next time you saw me coming your way with a tether or a box?)

 Note: Some people, sadly, still promote the old belief that one should not comfort a dog when s/he is afraid.
 This is a misconception.
 Job One is to help them feel safe, so comforting dogs, to help them feel safe, is correct.
 The trick is making sure that what you think is comforting is, in fact, something they find comforting.

 Feelings, such as fear, are not reinforced by consoling, comforting, or, what old school thinkers often call "spoiling' or "coddling" because it is behaviors, not emotions, that are reinforcable.
 If you don't want your dog to continue behaviors like hiding, panic barking, or worse, then provide the dog with a sense of safety.
-If your dog's trembling or other stress signals are replaced with signs of calm (slowed heart rate and respiration coupled with body language indicators) when you comfort your dog, then the physical sensation you provided helped your dog feel safer at that moment.
+If your dog's trembling or other distress signals are replaced with signs of calm (slowed heart rate and respiration coupled with body language indicators) when you comfort your dog, then the physical sensation you provided probably helped your dog feel safer at that moment.